raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 For long-lived DNS Stateful operations, an operation is considered in progress for as long as the state is active, until it is cancelled.
-This means that a DSO session can exist, with a state active, with no messages flowing in either direction, for far longer than the inactivity timeout, and this is not an error.
+This means that a DSO Session can exist, with a state active, with no messages flowing in either direction, for far longer than the inactivity timeout, and this is not an error.
 This is why there are two separate
 timers: the inactivity timeout, and the keepalive interval.
-Just because a DSO session has no traffic for an extended period of time does not automatically make that DSO session "inactive", if it has an active state that is awaiting events.
+Just because a DSO Session has no traffic for an extended period of time does not automatically make that DSO Session "inactive", if it has an active state that is awaiting events.

 ## The Inactivity Timeout

-The purpose of the inactivity timeout is for the server to balance its trade off between the costs of setting up new DSO sessions and the costs of maintaining inactive DSO sessions.
-A server with abundant DSO session capacity can offer a high inactivity timeout, to permit clients to keep a speculative DSO session open for a long time, to save the cost of establishing a new DSO session for future communications with that server.
-A server with scarce memory resources can offer a low inactivity timeout, to cause clients to promptly close DSO sessions whenever they have no outstanding operations with that server, and then create a new DSO session later when needed.
+The purpose of the inactivity timeout is for the server to balance its trade off between the costs of setting up new DSO Sessions and the costs of maintaining inactive DSO Sessions.
+A server with abundant DSO Session capacity can offer a high inactivity timeout, to permit clients to keep a speculative DSO Session open for a long time, to save the cost of establishing a new DSO Session for future communications with that server.
+A server with scarce memory resources can offer a low inactivity timeout, to cause clients to promptly close DSO Sessions whenever they have no outstanding operations with that server, and then create a new DSO Session later when needed.

 ### Closing Inactive DSO Sessions

-A client is NOT required to wait until the inactivity timeout expires before closing a DSO session.
+A client is NOT required to wait until the inactivity timeout expires before closing a DSO Session.
-A client MAY close a DSO session at any time, at the client's discretion.
+A client MAY close a DSO Session at any time, at the client's discretion.
-If a client determines that it has no current or reasonably anticipated future need for an inactive DSO session, then the client SHOULD close that connection.
+If a client determines that it has no current or reasonably anticipated future need for an inactive DSO Session, then the client SHOULD close that connection.

-If, at any time during the life of the DSO session, the inactivity timeout value (i.e., 15 seconds by default) elapses without there being any operation active on the DSO session, the client MUST gracefully close the connection with a TLS close_notify followed by a TCP FIN (or equivalent for other protocols).
+If, at any time during the life of the DSO Session, the inactivity timeout value (i.e., 15 seconds by default) elapses without there being any operation active on the DSO Session, the client MUST gracefully close the connection with a TLS close_notify followed by a TCP FIN (or equivalent for other protocols).

-If, at any time during the life of the DSO session, twice the inactivity timeout value (i.e., 30 seconds by default), or five seconds, if twice the inactivity timeout value is less than five seconds, elapses without there being any operation active on the DSO session, the server SHOULD consider the client delinquent, and forcibly abort the DSO session.
+If, at any time during the life of the DSO Session, twice the inactivity timeout value (i.e., 30 seconds by default), or five seconds, if twice the inactivity timeout value is less than five seconds, elapses without there being any operation active on the DSO Session, the server SHOULD consider the client delinquent, and forcibly abort the DSO Session.
-For DSO sessions over TCP (or over TLS over TCP), to avoid the burden of having a connection in TIME-WAIT state, instead of closing the connection gracefully the server SHOULD abort the connection with a TCP RST (or equivalent for other protocols).
+For DSO Sessions over TCP (or over TLS over TCP), to avoid the burden of having a connection in TIME-WAIT state, instead of closing the connection gracefully the server SHOULD abort the connection with a TCP RST (or equivalent for other protocols).
 (In the BSD Sockets API this is achieved by setting the SO_LINGER option to zero before closing the socket.)

-In this context, an operation being active on a DSO session includes a query waiting for a response, an update waiting for a response, or active state, but not a DSO Keepalive message exchange itself.
+In this context, an operation being active on a DSO Session includes a query waiting for a response, an update waiting for a response, or active state, but not a DSO Keepalive message exchange itself.
 A DSO Keepalive message exchange resets only the keepalive interval timer, not the inactivity timeout timer.

-If the client wishes to keep an inactive DSO session open for longer than the default duration without having to send traffic every 15 seconds, then it uses the DSO Keepalive message to request longer timeout values, as described in {{keepalive}}.
+If the client wishes to keep an inactive DSO Session open for longer than the default duration without having to send traffic every 15 seconds, then it uses the DSO Keepalive message to request longer timeout values, as described in {{keepalive}}.